 Encourage them by:

-• Playing lots of ball games that involve rolling, catching, throwing and kicking.
+- Playing ball games that involve rolling, catching, throwing and kicking.
 It’ll help their hand/eye coordination, and enable them to develop good balance and muscle strength

-• Suggesting they have a go at taking their clothes off themselves.
+- Suggesting they have a go at taking their clothes off themselves.
 Getting dressed is harder, so show them where they need to put their arms and legs.
-They’ll be able to have a go at trying to put on loose fitting socks on – yours would be even easier!
+They’ll be able to have a go at trying to put loose fitting socks on – yours would be even easier!

-Toddlers really enjoy pretending play – doing things they’ve experienced as part of their daily routine.
-They’ll have fun playing putting teddy to bed or feeding him his dinner.
-While playing with smaller toys like cars or play farm animals, they’ll be able to talk about what’s happening.
+Toddlers really enjoy pretend play – doing things they’ve experienced as part of their daily routine.
+They’ll have fun putting teddy to bed or feeding him his dinner.
+While playing with smaller toys like cars or farm animals, they’ll be able to talk about what’s happening.

 Encourage them by: